-This is a Mustang II kit for conventional coil-overs instead of stock-type springs and shocks.
+This is a Mustang II kit for conventional coil-overs (the same style used in the rear) instead of stock-type springs and shocks.
 This lets you use different spring rates and maintain the same ride height by adjusting the lower spring collar on the coil-over.
 Often the coil-over shock has an adjustable rebound rate, too.
-Use coil-overs that have a ride height of 11-1/2 – 12”.
+Use conventional (NOT MUSTANG II STYLE) coil-overs that have a ride height of 11-1/2 – 12”.
 Use Mustang II tubular upper arms and Mustang II tubular lower A-arms designed for coil-overs and no strut rod.
 This kit uses the stock Mustang II geometry and track width.
-The 56” width is used in Fords and Chevs up to 1948 and many other vehicles.
-48-56 Ford pickups should use the 60” kit.
-2nd series ’54-’59 Chev pickups should use the 60” kit.
+The 56-1/2” width is used in Fords and Chevs up to 1948 and many other vehicles.
+48-52 Ford F1 pickups look good with the 58-1/2” kit. ’53-56 Ford pickups should use the 60-1/2” kit.
+2nd series ’54-’59 Chev pickups should use the 60-1/2” kit.
 Set up the front end at the height you want by notching the crossmember and towers to fit your frame.
 Detailed installation instructions are supplied with the kit and online by clicking the link below.

-This unique kit has laser-cut slits that let you fold the crossmember pieces by hand.
+All kits (except the 62-1/2" kit) are now shipped as two CNC formed pieces which nest together.
+Control arm mounts are now formed as well.
 Rack mounts are incorporated into the crossmember design and rotate the rack back 20° to get the input shaft lower.
 Stock, manual or power racks or later model Mustang II or T-Bird power racks can be used.
 The later power rack will require the Power Rack Spacer and longer bolts, as described in the power rack mount spacer section.
 The rack is positioned so the bellows will clear most aftermarket full A-Arms (such as Heidt’s, Total Cost Involved, Fatman, etc).
 Anti-dive is built into the upper bracket.

 Either manual or power steering can be used and the passenger side mount has a slot to take the later model power rack.
 As with all Mustang II aftermarket crossmembers, spacers must be used with the later (Fox-body) power rack.
 These spacers are available from Welder Series as #24410.

-These kits are designed to lower a frame.
+These kits are designed to lower the front of the vehicle.
 Additional work might be required to keep a frame at the stock ride height.

 If you specify a welded kit, the corner-to-corner welds are neat but not ground.
-The upper towers are supplied flat, because they are much easier to trim before they’re formed.
+The front and rear faces of the upper towers are formed.

 What appears as lines in the pictures are actually laser-cut slits in the plate.
 These slits make it easy to form the pieces using an adjustable wrench (for increased leverage).